Gianforte: Montana will not impose mask or vaccine mandates

 Cases in Montana began to steadily rise in July following a summer plateau, and they haven’t tapered off since.
 The seven-day average for new cases has grown from 50 on July 1 to nearly 400 on Tuesday.

-Montana reported more than 700 new COVID-19 cases on Tuesday, the highest daily case count since winter, and a weekly report released by the state department of health showed that hospitals are increasingly struggling with occupancy as the delta variant fills beds across the state.
+Montana reported more than 700 new COVID-19 cases on Tuesday, the highest daily case count since winter, and a weekly report released by the state department of public health showed that hospitals are increasingly struggling with occupancy as the delta variant fills beds across the state.

 The hospitalization occupancy report, compiled and released by the Montana Department of Public Health and Human Services, showed there were only 870 available staffed beds across the state as of the beginning of the week.
 Of Montana’s 10 large hospitals, six reported that from 70 percent to 90 percent of staffed beds were occupied, and Kalispell Regional reported it was more than 90 percent occupied with only four available staffed beds.